Android modules

 }

 Adding stdlib dependency is unexpected because Kotlin Gradle plugin does it for you automatically.
 But it might be changed in future.
+It is planned for AGP 8.9.

-Add test fixture code in right folder:
+Add test fixture code in the right folder:

 lib-module-with-test-fixtures